-This page highlights hepatitis C resources for service providers working with immigrants and newcomers from countries where hepatitis C virus (HCV) is endemic.
+This page highlights hepatitis C resources for service providers working with immigrants and newcomers from countries where higher rates of hepatitis C are common.

-Hepatitis C is important for immigrants and newcomers in Canada because it is estimated that 35% of hepatitis C infections in Canada are among people born outside of the country.
+Hepatitis C is important for immigrants and newcomers in Canada because it is estimated that 35% of hepatitis C antibody–positive cases in Canada are among people born outside of the country.

 As hepatitis C is a slow-progressing disease that often does not show symptoms and is not consistently screened for, it is important for service providers to understand how it uniquely affects this priority population, and encourage clients to get tested and know their status.